Interview Query

 For example, at Amazon, machine learning scientists are responsible for:

 “Researching and developing algorithms that are used in adaptive systems across Amazon.
-They build methods for predicting product suggestions and product demand, and explore Big Data to automatically extract patterns.”
+They build methods for predicting product suggestions and demand, exploring Big Data to automatically extract patterns.”

-But no matter the industry, the job role is similar: researching and developing new and existing ML techniques.
+However, no matter the industry, the job role is similar: researching and developing new and existing ML techniques.

 Job Function

-A machine learning engineer deploys machine learning algorithms and models, and maintains and scales ML models in production.
+A machine learning engineer deploys machine learning algorithms and models and maintains and scales ML models in production.

 Skills

-Another difference is that machine learning researchers tend to have more specialized ML knowledge within a particular domain, like probabilistic models or the gaussian process.
+Another difference is that machine learning researchers tend to have more specialized ML knowledge within a particular domain, like probabilistic models or the Gaussian process.

 Data Scientist vs Machine Learning Researcher: Key Differences